LassoSoft/LassoGuide/lasso_guide_source/databases/adding-updating.rst

    record is being updated and the results of the update do not need to be inspected.

-FileMaker Pro
+FileMaker Server
    The ``keyField_value`` method is set to the value of the internal "Record ID" for the updated record.
-The "Record ID" functions as an auto-increment field that is automatically maintained by FileMaker Pro for all records.
+The "Record ID" functions as an auto-increment field that is automatically maintained by FileMaker Server for all records.

 Lasso automatically performs a search for the record which was updated within the database.
 The found set resulting from an ``-update`` action